Volunteer at CACC

 We are often asked how to best help the dogs and cats at the city’s animal shelter - volunteering is one of the best ways!

 Volunteers work to introduce families to pets who will treasure them for life; improve the quality of life for the animals by providing enrichment, exercise, and TLC; prepare pets for their new homes through training and socialization; and inspire others to adopt, foster, volunteer, and donate.
 At the end of the day, volunteers go home knowing they made a difference in the life of a shelter animal.

-No matter what your experience level is, you will have the opportunity to provide hands-on care fro the pets available for Adoption at Animal Care & Control.
-We currently have the following volunteer opportunities available:
+No matter what your experience level is, you will have the opportunity to provide hands-on care for the animals at CACC as well as other ways to help including:

-To become a Volunteer at Animal Care and Control you must:
+To become a Volunteer at CACC you must: